 Infrastructure

-Mexico's Federal Electricity Commission has plans to develop two LDV highway charging networks that would connect seven states, covering 700 km.
-The country lacks a multi-year investment plan or roadmap to increase MHDV charging stations.
+Mexico's Federal Electricity Commission has plans to develop two highway charging networks that would connect seven states, covering 700 km.

 Innovative Policy